411 Herbert St E

 2001 Chaplin St. E, Swift Current

 Swift Current is the home of the Saskatchewan Hockey Hall of Fame.
-The attraction is open year round and located in the Credit Union i-plex.
-Regular hours are Tuesday to Saturday from 1:00 p.m. to 5:00 p.m.
-The facility is also open on Swift Current Bronco game nights and during select minor hockey tournaments.
+The attraction is located in the Credit Union i-plex and is open Thursday, Friday and Saturday from 1:00 p.m. to 5:00 p.m.
+The facility is also open by appointment and on Swift Current Bronco game nights.

 Inductees include the 1989 Swift Current Broncos team, inducted for winning the Memorial Cup; Fred Sasakamoose, who was the first First Nations player to play in the NHL; and Gordie Howe, known as Mr. Hockey, and considered one of the greatest hockey players of all time.